 - Pack the shredded veggie mixture into a half gallon jar or the equivalent of two quart-size containers.
 You can use glass or ceramic containers that can be securely sealed.

 - Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 2 days.
-After 2 days, place the in the refrigerator.
+After 2 days, place the container in the refrigerator.

 - Check the vegetables every day to make sure they are fully submerged in the water.
 If they have risen above the water, simply push them down so they are fully covered by the water.
 If any white spots formed because the veggies rose above the water, do not worry.
 Remember, this isn’t harmful.
 Just scoop out the vegetables that have the white spots on them and push the rest back under the water.